Huntington: A vibrant, energetic city where heritage comes alive

 Area retail is anchored by the Huntington Mall, the largest mall in West Virginia, and a healthy downtown retail sector including many boutique shops along 3rd and 4th avenues.

 The downtown area is once again a draw for shopping, dining and entertainment, including Pullman Square, a modern town square.
 The streets are alive with people walking from venue to venue or taking advantage of a newly-created bike path.
-Year-round, a variety of festivals and special events draw crowds to Pullman Square, the Mountain Health Arena and the historic Keith-Albee Performing Arts Center.
+Year-round, a variety of festivals and special events draw crowds to Pullman Square, the Marshall Health Network Arena and the historic Keith-Albee Performing Arts Center.

 The newest area of development in Huntington is KineticPark, a premier technology park on W.Va.
 10 near the Interstate 64 interchange.
 The flagship of the development is Amazon's 70,000 square-foot customer service center.